 Getting an adequate insurance settlement may seem like a hassle, but a settlement is a guaranteed payout.

-In a small number of cases, if an Uber accident passenger and their attorney determine that an acceptable settlement amount cannot be negotiated with the insurance company, it may be possible to get a larger sum in compensation for the injuries suffered, by suing the Uber driver instead, which would generally mean facing the insurance company in court.
+In a small number of cases, if an Uber accident passenger and their attorney determine that an acceptable settlement amount cannot be negotiated with the insurance company, it may be possible to get a larger sum in compensation for the injuries suffered, by suing the Uber driver (or Lyft driver) instead, which would generally mean facing the insurance company in court.

 But it is important to understand that it's always possible the passenger may actually lose the case if it goes to trial, in which case, unfortunately, the injured person may walk away with nothing but legal expenses for their effort.